 KBB Can Help You Pick the Perfect Make and Model

-Features will cover all of the options available on the vehicle.
-It will also list whether it is standard, optional or not available for each vehicle you are comparing.
-This area will really help you eliminate a few choices based on the wants and need you have for your new vehicle.
+Each feature section covers all of the options available on the vehicle.
+It also lists whether the feature is standard, optional, or not available for each vehicle you are comparing.
+This will help you eliminate a few choices based on your wants and needs for your new car.

-- Once you have the vehicle outfitted to your liking click on the “See Fair Purchase Price” button at the bottom.
-Then you can see the MSRP, invoice, and fair market value.
+Once you have the vehicle outfitted to your liking, click on the “See Fair Purchase Price” button at the bottom.
+Then you can see the manufacturer's suggested retail price (MSRP), invoice, and fair market range.

 Get Help Selling Your Used Vehicle on KBB

-By visiting one website you can gather all the information you need to ensure that you are getting the best deal.
-With this knowledge, you will have the confidence that you are getting a vehicle that will meet your needs and the ability to negotiate effectively.
-To further aid you, be sure to check out Kelley Blue Book’s competing websites like Edmonds and TrueCar.
+With Kelley Blue Book, you can visit one website to gather all the details you need to ensure that you are getting the best deal on a new car or the best price for an old one.
+With this knowledge, you will have the confidence that you are getting a vehicle that will meet your needs as well as the necessary information to negotiate effectively.